Category Archives: Chemistry

 Zirconium is chemical element and radiant gray-white strong transition metal.
 Its atomic number is 40 and its chemical symbol is Zr.
 It was discovered in 1789 by Martin Heinrich Klaproth,… Read more »

-Xenon is known as a chemical element.
+iwc Replica uk cartier Replica usa cheap replica watches Xenon is known as a chemical element.
 Its chemical symbol is Xe with atomic number 54.
-It is an odorless, heavy, colorless and noble gas found in the atmosphere of… Read more »
+It is an odorless, heavy,… Read more »

-Lithium belongs to the alkali metal group of chemical elements.
+cartier Replica uk omega Replica rolex replica uk Lithium belongs to the alkali metal group of chemical elements.
 It is silvery white soft metal.
-Its atomic number is 3 and its chemical symbol is Li.
-It was first… Read more »
+Its atomic number is 3 and… Read more »

-Beryllium is the divalent chemical element.
+breitling Replica breitling Replica usa replica breitling Beryllium is the divalent chemical element.
 It is represented by the chemical symbol Be with atomic number 4.
-It was discovered in 1798 by Louis Nicolas Vauquelin, a French chemist.
+It was discovered in 1798… Read more »

-Boron is a chemical element.
+rolex Replica Breitling replica watches fake watches Boron is a chemical element.
 It is a metalloid.
 Its chemical symbol is B and its atomic number is 5.
-It was first discovered in 1808 by the efforts of… Read more »
+It was first… Read more »